 We'll first consider the single-channel spatial filtering model and retinal coding.
 Lateral inhibition is pervasive in early visual coding across many species of animals, from invertebrates like the horseshoe crab to primates.
-We would like to know why, in other words, come up with a computational theory for lateral inhibition.
+We would like to have a computational theory for lateral inhibition.
 We already saw an argument for lateral inhibition as a front-end for edge detection.
-It is also a means to reduce the dynamic range--but is there a principled way of reducing the dynamic range while avoiding discarding information?
+It is also a means to reduce the dynamic range--but is there a principled way of reducing the dynamic range without losing information?
 Let's look at possible explanation is in terms of efficient encoding.

 The retina needs to encode a large number of levels of light intensities into a small number of effective neuronal levels.
-There is the huge range of physical light energy, ranging from $10^{-6}$ to $10^{7}$ candelas/ $m^{2}$ (a measure of luminance of a surface)--from the just visible to painfully bright.
-But the number of distinguishable levels can be much smaller over a large range of intensities.
+There is the huge range of physical light energy, ranging from 10-6 to 107 candelas/m2 (a measure of luminance of a surface)--from the just visible to painfully bright.
+But the number of physically distinguishable levels can be much smaller over a large range of intensities because of photon fluctuations.

-A quick calculation based on Poisson statistics shows that in about a 1/5 second, there are about 200 reliably distinguishable light levels given a potential range of between $10^{10}$ and $10^{-2}$ photon-s/sec/receptor at 555 nm.
+A straightforward calculation based on Poisson statistics shows that in about a 1/5 second, there are about 200 reliably distinguishable light levels given a potential range of between 1010 and 10-2 photons/sec/receptor at 555 nm.

 A similar calculation based on Poisson statistics for neural discharge indicates only about 14-16 levels can be encoded in 1/5 of a second.
-(Ganglion cell discharge is in general modeled by a Gamma distribution on inter-spike intervals, and Poisson statistics are a convenient approximation that corresponds to a first order gamma distribution; Gerstein, 1966; Robson and Troy, 1987.)
+(Ganglion cell discharge is in general modeled by a Gamma distribution on inter-spike intervals, and Poisson statistics are a convenient approximation that corresponds to a first-order gamma distribution; Gerstein, 1966; Robson and Troy, 1987.)